 College of Law alumni are partners in our ongoing efforts to provide quality legal education.

-Stephanie Neal joined UT Law as the director of development in Fall 2017.
-In this role, Neal works with Dean Melanie D. Wilson, Senior Director of Development Stephen Evans, faculty, fellow staff and external constituents to support the traditions and mission of the College of Law.
+Stephanie Neal joined UT Law as the director of advancement in Fall 2017.
+In this role, Neal works with Dean Melanie D. Wilson, Senior Director of Advancement Steve Evans, faculty, fellow staff, and external constituents to support the traditions and mission of the College of Law.
 Her primary focus is major gift fundraising.